 During the race:

 Athletes will all leave together in a mass start for a short run which should open up the field.
-There will be six checkpoints, plus a finish line, to navigate to as you race.
+There will be multiple checkpoints, plus a finish line, to navigate to as you race.
 For some legs the route will be easy to determine; for others you may have to make tough decisions as to which way to go.
 That’s part of the challenge!
 At each checkpoint you will present yourself (teams must arrive together) to staff who will stamp your bib.
 There will be nutrition (Cliff shots and blocks) and hydration at each checkpoint.

 In this day and age we can’t prohibit electronic GPS devices…but we have tried to level the playing field by releasing the race map to athletes shortly before the start.
 We don’t see a likelihood of anyone becoming seriously lost, but to play it safe there will be some points in the course where a sign or two may be posted.
 If you come across caution tape in the woods, do not cross, try a different route.

 Running: Be prepared for difficult footing.
 Dark sunglasses could be a bad idea.
 We would strongly suggest a practice trail run (at Nickerson or elsewhere) to remind yourself of the different rhythm that is good trail running.